 Well, the idea is just as rational as a zombie or a vampire…

-The best use I recall for the macabre statues yielded by the Pompeii excavations is in Roberto Rossellini’s deeply affecting humanistic drama Journey to Italy.
+The best filmic appearance of the macabre statues yielded by the Pompeii excavations is in Roberto Rossellini’s deeply affecting humanistic drama Journey to Italy.
 An unhappy married couple (Ingrid Bergman and George Sanders) is entreated to visit the ancient ruins because a mold is to be opened that day.
 The plaster figures underneath are revealed to be holding hands, signifying that they were true to each other even unto death.
-The wife immediately identifies with this direct rebuke to her lack of marital commitment.
+The wife immediately recognizes this as a direct rebuke to her lack of marital commitment.
 It sounds pretentious, but it plays as genuinely profound.

-Curse of the Faceless Man may not be profound, but there’s at least an opportunity to read some romance into its personality-challenged bogeyman.
-The show gets little respect from today’s impatient monster fans, but I have to say that it was good enough to pass muster when it was made.
-In 1958, the sunset for micro-budget monster fare distributed by major labels was only a year or two away.
+Curse of the Faceless Man may not be profound, but there’s at least some romance in its personality-challenged bogeyman.
+The show gets little respect from today’s impatient monster fans, but I have to say that it was good enough to pass muster in 1958, when the end for micro-budget monster fare distributed by major labels was only a year or two away.
 Ed Cahn’s Pompeii quickie was just good enough to make the bottom half of a double bill.

 Research: Bill Warren, Keep Watching the Skies!